wp-plugins/re-abolish-slavery-ribbon/readme.txt

 == Upgrade Notice ==

 = 1.0.4 =
+Version 1.0.4 has some minor code cleanup and has been tested with WordPress 3.8

 = 1.0.3 =
 Version 1.0.3 adds a few filters for customization and output sanitization for security.